mmmangooo/Milestone-Project2/TESTING.md

 ### Out of scope

-* Automated testing is not a requirement for the Milestone Project 2
+* Automated testing is not a requirement for the Milestone Project 2, and due to my lacking experience with automated testing in combination with limited time to finish this project, I have chosen not to run any automated tests for this project.